Sign in Create account

 Back Edging

 Remove markers and place the 107 front stitches on hold to be worked later.
-With right side of back facing, work over the 107 stitches on the back as follows:
+With the right side of the back facing, work over the 107 stitches on the back as follows:

 Row 1 (right side): knit 3, place marker, beginning on row 9 of chart work across Chart B 10 times (100 stitches), knit 1, place marker, knit 3.

-Row 2: knit 3, slip marker, purl to maker, slip marker, knit 3.
+Row 2: knit 3, slip marker, purl to marker, slip marker, knit 3.

 Row 3: knit 3, slip marker, work across Chart B 10 times (100 stitches), knit 1, slip marker, knit 3.

-Row 4: knit 3, slip marker, purl to maker, slip marker, knit 3.
+Row 4: knit 3, slip marker, purl to marker, slip marker, knit 3.

 Front Edging